What to expect at this year’s Global Annual Meeting

 ²The Member Team rate applies to BAFT member institutions that send six (6) or more attendees at the full-priced registration rate.
 Complimentary and discounted rates do not count toward the group minimum.
 To register your team, please contact [email protected].

 ³Tuesday workshop registration includes access to the Financial Crime Compliance (FCC) workshop on Tuesday afternoon, the graduation celebration on Tuesday night, and the plenary sessions on Wednesday.
-Workshop is approved for 3 PDU’s for CDCS.
+Register here to attend the Tuesday Workshop only.
+A virtual option is also available.
+This workshop is approved for 3 PDU’s for CDCS and 3.0 CSS credits.

 Please Note: You will be asked to log in to your BAFT web account to complete registration.
 Your username is the email address you used during registration.
 If you forgot your password, please click the password reset link.
 If you do not have a BAFT web account, please create one first.
 Once you have created an account or reset your password, please return to this registration page to complete your registration.